mongodb-developer/kotlin-driver-quick-start/Readme.md

 > Also, to note here our `Restaurant` data class here is an exact replica of a restaurant document in the sample dataset, but few fields can be
 > skipped or marked as optionals e.g. `grades` or `address` while maintaining the ability to perform CRUD operation.
 We are able to do so, as
-> MongoDB’s document model allows for flexible schema for our data.
+> MongoDB’s document model allows flexible schema for our data.

 ---------------------

 ## Create

-With all the heavy lifting done earlier ( 10 lines of code for connecting), adding a new document to the database is really simple and can be done with one line of code using `insertOne`.
+With all the heavy lifting done earlier (10 lines of code for connecting), adding a new document to the database is really simple and can be done with one line of code using `insertOne`.
 So let's create a new file called `Create.kt`, which will contain all the create operations.

 ```kotlin